paritytech/polkadot/roadmap/implementers-guide/src/node/utility/availability-store.md

 We maintain the invariant that if a candidate has a meta entry, its available data exists on disk if `data_available` is true.
 All chunks mentioned in the meta entry are available.

 Additionally, there is exactly one `prune_by_time` entry which holds the candidate hash unless the state if `Unfinalized`.
-There may be zero, one, or many "appears_in_unfinalized" keys with the given candidate, and this will correspond to the `state` of the meta entry.
+There may be zero, one, or many "unfinalized" keys with the given candidate, and this will correspond to the `state` of the meta entry.

 ## Protocol